IjzerenHein/famous-flex-datepicker/README.md

 famous-flex-datepicker
 ==========

-DatePicker demo for famo.us using the [famous-flex](https://github.com/IjzerenHein/famous-flex) [DateWheel](https://github.com/IjzerenHein/famous-flex/blob/master/tutorials/DateWheel.md).
+DatePicker demo for famo.us using the [famous-flex](https://github.com/IjzerenHein/famous-flex) DatePicker.
 This project shows how to create a native feeling cross-platform date-picker using famo.us.

 ![Screenshot](screenshot.gif)